bflaven/BlogArticlesExamples/using_selenium_web_scraping_automation/take_aways_popcornflow_two_feet_law.md

 [https://expertprogrammanagement.com/2018/10/satir-change-model/](https://expertprogrammanagement.com/2018/10/satir-change-model/)

-#### 3. Expérimentations possibles
+#### 3. Possible experiments
-A partir des options, on définit des expérimentations permettant de les explorer.
+Based on the options, experiments are defined to explore them.
 This is a crucial step because you gave yourself as a team the chance to explore your options.

-We link with the wellknown Build-Measure-Learn Feedback Loop from Lean Startup.
+We link with the well-known Build-Measure-Learn Feedback Loop from Lean Startup.

-Ex : "Faisons une réunion d'équipe tous les matins", "Faisons du Pair Programming pendant 3 jours"
+Ex: "Let's have a team meeting every morning", "Let's do Pair Programming for 3 days"

-#### 4. Engagement (Committed)
+#### 4. Commitment or Committed

-Il faut s'engager en toute transparence.

-Remeber that agile's values Transparency and Commitment
+We must be committed in full transparency :) That is the agile motto.
+Remember that agile's values Transparency and Commitment

---- Transparency
+- (i) Transparency
 Without full transparency there are lots of bad things that happen, including:

-Lack of trust with the Product Owner
+	+ Lack of trust with the Product Owner
-Team has to get caught-up in politics instead of focusing on what needs to be delivered Team morale can suffer
+	+ Team has to get caught-up in politics instead of focusing on what needs to be delivered
+	+ Team morale can suffer
-Measuring future work is more difficult
+	+ Measuring future work is more difficult
-The team’s true velocity is not known
+	+ The team’s true velocity is not known

---- Commitment
+- (ii) Commitment

 With respect to Scrum, commitment means the Scrum Team is devoted to achieving a specific goal.
 The Scrum Team members commit to collaborate with each other and learn to do the best in every activity.

 They commit to the Product Goal and the Sprint Goal; and look for continuous improvements.
 They stay committed to Agile values and principles, and Scrum practices.
 And they commit to complete the work within time, ensure transparency, and challenge each other the status quo and move towards continuous improvement.

-Engagé, cad toute faire pour mettre en oeuvre les options choisies et garantir un apprentissage.
-Il faut aussi que les attentes soient mesurables quantitativement ou qualitativement et répondre à la question : est-ce que cela a marché ?
+**Committed, e.g. doing everything possible to implement the options chosen and guarantee learning.
+Expectations must also be quantitatively or qualitatively measurable and answer the question: did it work?**

-#### 4. En cours (Ongoing)
+#### 4. Ongoing
-Il est venu le temps de l'expérimentation ou de la pratique.
+It is show time!
+The time has come for practice.

-#### 5. Revue
+#### 5. Review

-Arrivés à la date de revue, on fait un point sur les résultats de l'expérience en comparant ce que l'on a obtenu avec ce que l'on attendait ou espérait.

-Voici le type de questions que l'on peut se poser :

-Quelles expérimentations avions-nous prévu de faire ?
-Qu'avons-nous réellement fait ?
-Qu'attendions-nous qu'il se passe ?
-Que s'est-il réellement passé ?
-Qu'avons-nous appris ?
-Note : Cela peut également être effectué dans le cadre des rétrospectives.
+Arrived at the review date, we take stock of the results of the experiment by comparing what we obtained with what we expected or hoped for.

+Here are the types of questions you can ask yourself:

+- What experiments did we plan to do?
+- What did we actually do?
+- What did we expect to happen?
+- What really happened?
+- What have we learned?

+**Note: This can also be done as part of retrospectives.**

-#### 6. Après (Next)
+#### 6. Next

-Basé sur ce que l'on a appris, qu'allons nous faire après ?

-Plusieurs options s'offrent alors à nous :

-Les résultats ne sont pas flagrants, peut-être que cela mériterait d'être prolongé de X jours/semaines !
-Ré-évaluons nos options !
-Ré-évaluons nos expérimentations !
-Choisissons de nouvelles expérimentations !
-Y en existe t'il d'autres auxquelles nous n'avions pas pensé jusque là ?
-Ré-évaluons notre problème !
+Based on what we learned, what are we going to do next?

+Several options are then available to us:

+The results are not obvious, maybe it deserves to be extended for X days/weeks!
+Let's re-evaluate our options!
+Let's re-evaluate our experiments!
+Choose new experiments!
+Are there others that we hadn't thought of before?
+Let's re-evaluate our problem!

-#### 7. Pourquoi ça marche ?
+#### 7. Why does it work?

-PopcornFlow permet d'engager les personnes vis à vis de leurs problèmes plutôt que simplement en parler.

-C'est une autre manière de visualiser et matérialiser des idées / problèmes dans ce cas-ci en les inscrivant sur des Post-it et en les déplaçant sur un tableau.

-PopcornFlow fonctionne dés qu'il y a une volonté d'apprendre et de s'améliorer.

-La question n'est plus de faire ou de ne pas faire quelque chose mais plutôt de choisir l'option qui nous paraît la meilleure !

---- Ce n'est pas ce que l'on fait mais plutôt ce que l'on apprend en le faisant qui importe.
-Mais alors…
---- Ce que l'on fait avec ce que l'on apprend qui importe.
+PopcornFlow helps people engage with their issues rather than just talking about them.

+This is another way to visualize and materialize ideas/problems in this case by writing them on Post-its and moving them on a board.
+PopcornFlow works when there is a desire to learn and improve.
+The question is no longer to do or not to do something but rather to choose the option that seems best to us!

-- Above the learning by doing, it is what you do with what you learn that matters.
+- It's not what you do but what you learn by doing that matters.
+More it is what you do with what you learn that matters!
+Above the learning by doing, it is what you do with what you learn that matters.

 *Source: [https://oyomy.fr/2016/05/popcornflow-levolution-continue/](https://oyomy.fr/2016/05/popcornflow-levolution-continue/)*

 ## 2. The Law of Two Feet
 **The mention is often this one: Follow your feet or the law of two feet.**